 Garfield County stakeholders have worked intensively to design a withdrawal management setting that supports the full continuum of care and will position clients to connect with services that are most appropriate for their individual needs after discharge.

-The facility will be constructed in additional space in Mind Springs Health Glenwood Springs outpatient office.
-Construction will create 8 client beds with 24/7, same day access to services including direct access for EMS and law enforcement to deliver clients to services.
+Eight to ten beds with 24/7, same day access to services including direct access for EMS and law enforcement to deliver clients to services.

 The most salient data to understand the need for withdrawal management service is data from area hospital emergency departments.
 Valley View Hospital and Grand River Hospital District captured substance use data from emergency departments to the best of their ability to better understand the service needs.